jay2205/Dinosaurs_IJS/README.md

-# Object Oriented Javascript
+# Project Dinosurs: Object Oriented Javascript

-See the live preview of this project : https://dinosaurs-ijs.vercel.app/
+#### Live preview of this project : https://dinosaurs-ijs.vercel.app/

+This Project is developed as part of assignmennt for lesson Object Oriented Javascript in Udacity Intermediate JavaScript nano degree program.

-### Big Picture
+### Project Description
-For the project, you will generate a 3x3 grid of tiles (9 in total) with the human in the center tile.
-Each title will contain the species, an image, and a fact.
-For the human tile, you will display the name of the human rather than species and no fact is necessary for the human.
-When the user clicks to generate the infographic from the form, the grid will appear and the form will be hidden.
-The facts displayed should be random per dinosaur with an opportunity of displaying at least 6 different types of facts (3 should be from the methods you create).
-One of the titles should be for a pigeon in which the tile should always display, “All birds are considered dinosaurs.”
+This project has a form to enter Human details and these details are used to generate the facts comparing with the dinosurs available.

+#### Tech Stack
+HTML 5, CSS 3 & JS

+#### Instructions
+Open the index.html after cloning or downloading.

-### Project Requirements
+#### Project Requirements

 To complete this project, your UI must show the following: